anamitra-tech/ML-Projects/3D MNIST/README.md

 # 3D MNIST Classification Project

-This repository contains the implementation and optimization of **3D Convolutional Neural Networks (Conv3D)** for classifying 3D digit data, successfully improving accuracy from **70% to approximately 76%** through systematic architecture refinement, regularization techniques, and robust cross-validation.
+This repository contains the implementation and optimization of **3D Convolutional Neural Networks (Conv3D)** for classifying 3D digit data, successfully improving accuracy from **60% to approximately 76%** through systematic architecture refinement, regularization techniques, and  cross-validation.

 ---